JeffKnowlesJr/jeff-content/docs/archive/ANIMATION_TROUBLESHOOTING.md

 # Animation Troubleshooting

+**Status**: ✅ CLOSED - Issues resolved with new perspective boxes animation implementation

 ## Issue Description

 The `EnhancedBackgroundAnimation` component is not displaying properly.
 The animation is either not visible at all or not showing the expected number of nodes and connections.